Your true Icelandic winter adventure awaits. Book your tour now!

 After hiking, relax in natural hot springs with unbelievable views.
 These warm oases will be tough to leave!

-The best time to visit Landmannalaugar is in summer, when the days are the longest and warmest.
+The best time to visit Landmannalaugar is during summer in Iceland—when the days are the longest and warmest.
 Besides, Iceland becomes the land of the Midnight Sun in summer.
-For more summer vacation ideas, check out our list of things to do in Iceland in the summer.

 How to visit?
 Landmannalaugar is just a 3 to 4 hours drive from Reykjavik.
 To reach Landmannalaugar, you’ll need a 4×4 vehicle or you can join a guided Landmannalaugar tour.
 While you can explore the area on a long day trip, many travelers choose an overnight stay at the Landmannalaugar huts.
 During a 3-day stay at Landmannalaugar, you'll get to explore the highlands and experience living in a cabin.